jkosh44/jkosh44.github.io/_blogs/2025-04-06-rust-generics-vs-dynamic-dispatch.markdown

 All of the code used in this blog post can be found [here](https://github.com/jkosh44/generics-vs-dynamic-dispatch-rust/blob/main/src/main.rs).

 Generics and dynamic dispatch are both ways that programming languages allow you to abstract away the details of a concrete type.
-They allow you to specify some functionality without specifying concrete types.
 This can often help remove code duplication and make code more extensible.

 Let's say that we want to write a database.
 This database is going to write and read data directly from the file system without going through that pesky OS as an intermediary.
 This is a perfect use case for either generics or dynamic dispatch.
 First let's define an (extremely limited) trait for a file system.